 The health benefits of hibiscus tea have allowed people to use it as a herbal remedy to treat several symptoms of bad health.

 There are many health benefits of hibiscus tea that can be extremely beneficial to someone that consumes it, especially during the monsoon season.
 It is a season that brings forth bacteria and infections

 What is Hibiscus Tea?

 There are over 100 species of the hibiscus plant that belong to the Malvaceae family.
-A hardy plant that enjoys the sun and moist soil, the common features of this plant include small trees, colourful flowers that are generally vibrant red in colour.
+A hardy plant that enjoys the sun and moist soil, the common features of this plant include small trees and colorful flowers that are generally vibrant red in color.

 Many countries and cultures relish this beverage for the health benefits of hibiscus tea.
 Furthermore, it is known by various names across the globe like Sour tea, Red Sorrel, Agua de Jamaica, Roselle and Karkade.

 Apart from being solely used in the hibiscus tea concoction, the petals of this flower are frequently blended with green tea and black tea.
 This gives them new taste notes and adds some of the health benefits of hibiscus tea to their profile.

 8 benefits of drinking hibiscus tea

 With a flavor profile that varies from fruity, sweet, and sour to astringent notes, hibiscus tea is not just your regular pretty looking beverage.
 The tart-flavored tea itself is packed with health benefits.
 Considering how versatile the plant is, there are many health benefits of hibiscus tea that can be of use to us.
 Let’s have a look at a few of them: